John Loring (Royal Navy officer, died 1808): HMS Bellerophon

 Loring was appointed to take over his former command, HMS Bellerophon, on 25 November 1801, superseding Captain Lord Garlies.
 Bellerophon was serving at this time with the Channel Fleet, but in early 1802 Loring received new orders.
 Bellerophon was among five ships ordered to join Admiral John Duckworth's squadron in the West Indies, and having stored, she sailed from Torbay on 2 March 1802.
 By the time of her arrival on 27 March, the Treaty of Amiens had been signed, and Britain and France were at peace.
 For the next eighteen months Bellerophon took part in cruises in the Jamaica Passage and escorted merchant convoys between Jamaica and Halifax.

 Bellerophon was in the West Indies when the Napoleonic Wars broke out in May 1803.
 Loring was appointed commodore of the British squadron, which quickly went on the offensive against French shipping in the Blockade of Saint-Domingue.
-The corvette Mignonne and a brig were captured in late June, after which the British patrolled off Cap-François.
+The corvette Mignonne and a brig were captured in late June, after which the British patrolled off Cap-Français.
 On 24 July the squadron, made up of Bellerophon and the 74-gun ships HMS Elephant, HMS Theseus and HMS Vanguard, came across two French 74-gun ships, Duquesne and Duguay-Trouin, and the frigate Guerrière, attempting to escape from Cap-François.
 The squadron gave chase, and on 25 July overhauled and captured Duquesne after a few shots were fired, while Duguay-Trouin and Guerrière managed to evade their pursuers and escape to France.
 One man was killed aboard Bellerophon during the pursuit.
-Loring remained blockading Cap-François until November, when the French commander of the garrison there, General Rochambeau, approached him and requested to be allowed to evacuate his men, which were being besieged by a native Haitian force led by Jean-Jacques Dessalines.
+Loring remained blockading Cap-François until November, when the French commander of the garrison there, General Rochambeau, approached him and requested to be allowed to evacuate his men, which were being besieged by the rebel Indigenous Army under Jean-Jacques Dessalines.
 The French were allowed to evacuate on three frigates, Surveillante, Clorinde and Vertu, and a number of smaller ships, and were escorted to Jamaica by the squadron.

 A particularly severe outbreak of malaria struck the ship in early February 1804, with 212 members of Bellerophon's crew falling ill.
 17 died aboard the ship, while 100 had to be transferred to a shore-based hospital, where a further 40 died.
 Loring was ordered to sail her back to Britain in June, escorting a large convoy, and arrived in the Downs on 11 August.
 He briefly paid her off and she was taken into Portsmouth Dockyard for a refit, before rejoining the Channel Fleet, still off Brest, and under the command of Admiral Sir William Cornwallis.
 These duties lasted until early 1805, with Loring being superseded by Captain John Cooke on 24 April.